We enjoy Harry Potter.

 They started out with white skeleton heads (which I colored black with my trusty Sharpie) and had white fabric on top of the black (which I cut off).
 I picked up some additional black mesh fabric (also at the Dollar Store) which I draped over the top.

-I found free printables online (do a Google search and you’ll find lots) for these posters.
-Do you expect them to move, too, when you look at them?
+These free wanted poster printables I found online (do a Google search and you’ll find lots).
+Do you expect them to move when you look at them?
 I did…every time.
 We posted several around the house.

 Our front bathroom had spiders heading out into the Forbidden Forest and this inspiring quote from Dumbledore framed on the counter (you can find it below).